Cleveland police seek suspect in Facebook homicide video

-(CNN)Cleveland Police are seeking a suspect who posted video of a homicide on Facebook, authorities said.
+(CNN)Cleveland Police are seeking a suspect who posted video of an apparent homicide on Facebook, authorities said Sunday.

-The suspect claims to have committed multiple homicides.
+The suspect claims to have committed multiple homicides, according to police.
+No other victims have yet been found, according to Cleveland Police Department spokeswoman Sgt.
+Jennifer Ciaccia.

 Police have identified the suspect as Steve Stephens.
-Authorities say he is a black male who is 6-foot 1-inch and weighs 244 pounds.
+Authorities say he is a black male who is 6-feet 1-inch and weighs 244 pounds.
 He has a full beard.

 Stephens was last seen wearing a dark blue and grey or black striped polo shirt.